Vonage/vivid-3/libs/components/src/lib/dialog/README.md

 ### Icon-placement

-Use the `icon-placement` attribute to set the dialog's icon position (relatively to the dialog headline).
+The `icon-placement` attribute specifies where the dialog's icon should appear (relative to the headline).

 - Type: `top` | `side`
 - Default: `top`